4lejandrito/wallboard/README.md

 Once you have checked the code out, run the following command:
 ```
-bundler install
+bundler install && bower install
 ```

-This will install all of the required gems needed for the wallboard.
+This will install all of the required packages (backend and frontend) needed for the wallboard.

 Running Tests
 -------------